web-illinois/ilw-section-nav/README.md

 ## Upgrade Process

+`il-section-nav` can be upgraded to either use the automatic mode, or the manual mode:

+- Automatic mode uses less HTML, but may be harder to use with CMSes.
+- Manual mode requires fewer changes, but may not support all new features.

+### Automatic Mode

 When upgrading from the v2 toolkit component, the following changes are needed:

 - Rename all `il-section-nav` to `ilw-section-nav`.